ngmigrate/ngmigrate.github.io/README.md

 npm install --global gulp
 ```

-Next, you'll need to `npm install` the other dev-dependencies, run this from the `ngmigrate` root folder:
+Next, you'll need to `npm install` the other dev-dependencies, run this from the `ngmigrate.github.io` root folder from your `git clone`:

 ```
+cd ngmigrate.github.io
 npm install
 ```